aksommerville/egg2/etc/doc/decalsheet-format.md

 Decals do not need to be sorted but must be unique.
 All comments pad with zeroes to the longest length.

+DECALID is an integer 1..255 or symbol from `NS_decal_`.
+Note that all decalsheets share one namespace.